 - A death appears to be a result of inadequate supervision or medical care from a residential setting.

 Administrative Reporting Requirement

-- All deaths of individuals receiving services from a residential facility or residential program operated, licensed or certified by the Office for People with Developmental Disabilities (OPWDD), the Office of Mental Health (OMH), the Office of Alcoholism & Substance Abuse Services (OASAS) or the Office of Children & Family Services (OCFS) must be reported to the Justice Center.
+- All deaths of individuals receiving services from a residential facility or residential program operated, licensed or certified by the Office for People with Developmental Disabilities (OPWDD), the Office of Mental Health (OMH), the Office of Addiction Services and Supports (OASAS), or the Office of Children & Family Services (OCFS) must be reported to the Justice Center.
 In addition, known deaths of individuals who had received services from such a facility or program within 30 days of their death must also be reported.

 - Providers must call the Justice Center Mortality Review Line at (855) 373- 2124 to make an initial report, and then submit a Report of Death form in writing (OPWDD and OMH programs will continue to be able to utilize IRMA or NIMRS to electronically submit the required information).

 - The Justice Center will review all reports of death under its jurisdiction and may conduct its own investigation.

 - State and private providers should continue to review/investigate deaths in their programs, unless informed otherwise by the Justice Center.

 - If there is any reason to suspect abuse or neglect related to a death, a report must be made to the VPCR in addition to the administrative death report.
 Non-residential programs must continue to report suspected abuse or neglect related to a death to the VPCR Hotline.

 When is a Report of Death required?

 - The individual was receiving services from an Office for People With Developmental Disabilities (OPWDD) operated, licensed, or certified residential facility or residential program at the time of their death, or had received services within 30 days of their death.